Fig77/Ruby-on-Rails-Article-web/README.md

 ```
     run rails test for testing on console
-    run rails test -v to see verbose version (shoing what is testing)
+    run rails test -v to see verbose version (showing what is testing)
-    run bundle exec rspec for running flow test written on RSpec
+    run bundle exec rspec for running integration test written on RSpec
     run bundle exec rspec spec --format documentation to read the test that will
     be running for rspec.

     Small article creation integration test was also written in unit-test
 ```
+**Read below if a test error showed !**

 ### Bugs you may find !